 That credit card debt you’ve managed to pile up is about to get more expensive.

-The Federal Reserve may raise its benchmark interest rate once more in 2017.
+The Federal Reserve may raise its benchmark interest rate at its December meeting.
 That means the interest rate you pay every month on your credit card debt could increase by a quarter percentage point before the year is out, and potentially move even higher in 2018.

 It may be time for you to shield yourself from rising interest rates by applying for a balance transfer credit card.